harish-AK/python/README.md

 2.tic tac toe with computer as one player.

 3. Weather report- using openweather.com call the api for weather report according to user input and print it using pprint cause report will be in json format.

-4. Slot machine process.

-5. Slot machine - get deposit from user prompt the user to bet on slots if the user makes profit, amount will be updated in balance.
+4. Slot machine - get deposit from user, prompt the user to bet on slots if the user makes profit, amount will be updated in balance.

 searching algorithms - linear and binary search algorithms.

-Sorting algoriyhms-
+Sorting algorithms-

   1.Bubble sort

   2. Selection sort - repeatedly find the small element and sor those in order.